Effective Date: August 22, 2014

 b.
 The Agency CFO, or designee, and the Center CFOs shall be functionally responsible for review, approval, and imposition of user charges or for applying NASA-wide exceptions.
 In this capacity, each shall:

-(1) Ensure proper coordination of recommended user charge rates with the AA for MSD, appropriate program offices, and other offices, as necessary, prior to approval of recommended user charge rates.
+(1) Ensure proper coordination of recommended user charge rates with the AA for MSD, appropriate program offices, and other necessary offices, prior to approval of recommended user charge rates.
 If international participation is involved, ensure proper coordination of recommended user charge rates with the Office of International and Interagency Relations prior to approval of recommended user charge rates.

-(2) Ensure the calculation of user charges complies with the applicable statutory authority, OMB, and NASA user charge policies.
+(2) Ensure the calculation of user charges complies with the applicable statutory authority, OMB, FASAB and NASA user charge policies.

 (3) Ensure that user charges are as uniform as possible and are collected and accounted for properly.